-Non-EU children currently struggle to regularise their immigration status in a system which is complex, expensive and for which there is no free legal advice.
-Any new system for EU nationals must avoid an increase in children finding themselves undocumented as a result of practical barriers or policy decisions.
+Non-EU children currently struggle to regularise their immigration status in a system which is complex, expensive and for which there is no free legal advice.4 Any new system for EU nationals must avoid an increase in children finding themselves undocumented as a result of practical barriers or policy decisions.
 The application system must be as simple as possible and the evidential threshold must be one that all children can meet.
-The costs of applying for settled status must be no higher than the current cost for permanent residence and there should be a right of appeal for all applications under this new scheme.
+It is positive that the Government has committed to limiting the cost of applying for settled status to no more than the cost of applying to a UK passport (currently £46 for a child and £72 for an adult) and to there being a statutory appeal right for those refused under the new scheme.
 The barriers to children registering as British citizens, including prohibitively high fees, should also be considered against the benefits to the individual and to the UK as a whole.